Best Ways How to Use Marketing Automation in Your Art Business

 This example is an excellent way to begin for new marketers seeking to implement email marketing automation.
 What you see is a way to automate sending relevant content to your list after they opt-in for your lead magnet, which ideally is a digital download.
 You will only create the content once, but you will use it repeatedly to send to new additions to your list.
 Your automation software does the work for you.

 Your marketing automation software is guided by “If This Then That” logic.
-For instance, IF someone buys your product or service (your art or a class you are giving), THEN your system automatically stops sending marketing messages encouraging sales to THAT person.
+For instance, IF someone buys your art or a class you are giving), THEN your system automatically stops sending marketing messages encouraging sales to THAT person.
 You can also use rules and timers to determine when to put buyers into a new sequence and when to start it.
 Again, your marketing automation will follow the rules you set and manage all this for you.

 What Is Marketing Automation Software?